deidalopez/LocalTradeApp/README.md

 ### LocalTrade is built using:
 - React Native with Expo for the frontend
 - AWS S3 for image storage
-- node.js and express for the backend
+- Node.js and Express for the backend
-- postgreSQL for the database
+- PostgreSQL for the database